 - Give yourself some TLSC (tender, loving self-care) after.
 Regardless of the “outcome,” fighting is vulnerable and often leaves you feeling icky.
 Take a bath, read a steamy romance novel, go for a walk, journal, color, or do whatever else feels yummy and nourishes you.

-Fighting fair is an invaluable relationship skill.
+Learning how to fight fairly in a is an invaluable relationship skill.

 It means you get to the end of the argument and your relationship is ok.
 The issue may not be resolved, but you remembered the most important thing: you love your partner(s) and that trumps whatever disagreements happen along the way.